 How to incorporate these foods into your diet:

 Enjoy a relaxing bath with Epsom salts to naturally boost your magnesium levels.
-Opt for dark chocolate with nuts for a magnesium-rich snack to keep you going between meals.
+For a magnesium-rich snack between meals, opt for dark chocolate with nuts.

 What do they do?

-Omega-3 fats are thought to have mood boosting, anti-inflammatory properties that may help to support mood and minimise risk of depression.
+Omega-3 fats are thought to have mood-boosting, anti-inflammatory properties that may help to support mood and minimize the risk of depression.

 Good food sources: